 Musladin-Lueke Syndrome is a nasty disorder characterised by deformities of the feet and face in Beagles.
 It can result in problems walking and potentially in seizures later on in life.
 Make sure your pup’s parents are DNA clear.

 Steroid Responsive Meningitis is a disease seen in a few breeds of dog, including Beagles.
 An immune response triggers and inflammation of blood vessels supplying the brain and spinal cord.
 It can cause pain in the head and neck, lethargy and a fever.
 Your puppy’s parents should be clear for this disease.

 Grooming & Care

 Although active and noisy dogs, they don’t require much in the way of special care.
 There main needs include plenty of exercise and a good amount of your company.

 They are fairly small in size and have a neat short coat length.
 You will not have to groom them too frequently, unless they are moulting or have rolled in something grubby!
-However, it is still a good idea to get them used to the brush from an early age so that they are used to it.

 Do Beagles make good family pets